ragaeeb/rihlah/README.md

 ## Adding or editing games

 1. Drop a `.jsdos` archive inside `public/games`.
-Each archive is just a zip file that contains your `dosbox.conf` and the game files (the samples in this repo mount the bundle root as the `C:` drive).
-Any shareware pulled from archive.org or personal backups works as long as it is repackaged this way.
+Each archive is just a zip file that contains your `dosbox.conf` and the game files (the samples in this repo mount the bundle root as the `C:` drive). js-dos expects those configs to live under a nested
+   `.jsdos/` directory along with a `jsdos.json` metadata file—if you leave `dosbox.conf` at the zip root the emulator boots to an idle prompt because it cannot discover the autoexec instructions.
+A ready-to-use configuration template matching the upstream bundles is stored in [`data/jsdos-template`](data/jsdos-template) so you can copy it into new archives.
 2. Register the new title inside [`data/games.ts`](data/games.ts) with metadata, control hints, and the bundle filename.
 3. Restart the dev server so the updated list is picked up.

 The `GamePlayer` component automatically streams bundles through the js-dos runtime, explicitly enables worker-threaded emulation (the default recommended in the docs) for smooth performance, and displays helpful loading states so players know when the emulator is ready to capture input.【7b31e3†L1-L38】

+### Rebuilding a broken bundle

+If `bun run check:bundles` highlights a missing `.jsdos` directory:

+1. Unzip the affected archive into a temporary folder.
+2. Copy the `.jsdos` directory from [`data/jsdos-template`](data/jsdos-template) into that folder so `dosbox.conf`, `jsdos.json`, and `readme.txt` live under `.jsdos/` alongside the rest of the game files.
+3. Re-zip the folder contents (the `.jsdos/` directory must stay at the archive root) and move the refreshed `.jsdos` file back into `public/games`.
+4. Restart `bun run dev` so the dev server serves the updated asset.

 ## Linting & formatting